 So, how do you make yourself a top priority?
 Here are just a few of our favorite ways.
 Get started today!

-First, you have to decide that you deserve it.
-Remember those feelings of guilt we talked about before?
-If you constantly feel guilty for making yourself a priority . . . well, you’re likely never going to do it.
+Next, you have to decide that you deserve it.
+Remember those feelings of guilt we discussed in step 1?
+If you constantly feel guilty for making yourself a priority then you’ll likely never end up putting yourself first.

 Recognize that you not only deserve to spend time on yourself, but you’re also a better [insert all of your roles here] because of it!